Pass-Through Sole Proprietorship: Everything You Need to Know

 Types of Entities

 The status of a sole proprietorship doesn't protect against personal liability suffered as a result of business-related activities.
 This is a sticking point, especially if freelancing constitutes your full-time work and you might have more liability exposure than when you freelance part-time.

 Which Is Better for Taxes?

-To determine which status is best for filing taxes, focus on the ramifications of registering as an LLC versus registering as an S corporation, which are the most common options when full-time freelancers are considering registering as a business.
+To determine which status is best for filing taxes, focus on the ramifications of registering as an LLC versus registering as an S corporation, which is the most common option when full-time freelancers are considering registering as a business.